 Leading airlines commit to helping UNICEF in its historic mission of transporting COVID-19 vaccines around the world

-COPENHAGEN/KATHMANDU, 19 February 2021 – UNICEF launched the Humanitarian Airfreight Initiative on Tuesday.
+COPENHAGEN, 16 February 2021 – UNICEF is today launching the Humanitarian Airfreight Initiative.
 Under this landmark initiative, over 10 leading airlines are signing agreements with UNICEF to support the prioritization of delivery of COVID-19 vaccines, essential medicines, medical devices and other critical supplies to respond to the pandemic.
 The Initiative will also act as a global logistics preparedness mechanism for other humanitarian and health crises over the longer term.

 “Delivery of these life-saving vaccines is a monumental and complex undertaking, considering the sheer volumes that need to be transported, the cold chain requirements, the number of expected deliveries and the diversity of routes” said Etleva Kadilli, Director of UNICEF Supply Division.
 “We are grateful to these airlines for joining forces with the UNICEF Humanitarian Airfreight Initiative to support the roll-out of COVID-19 vaccines.”

 The UNICEF Humanitarian Airfreight Initiative brings together the airlines covering routes to over 100 countries, in support of the COVAX Facility – the global effort aimed at equitable access to COVID-19 vaccines.
 Based on the COVAX Facility’s indicative distribution and first round allocation plan, 145 countries will receive doses to immunize around three per cent of their population, on average, starting in the first half of 2021, subject to all requirements being met and final allocation plans.